Washington race riot of 1919: November Park Riot

-On November 1, 1919, Albert Valentine Connors, 1014 Pennsylvania avenue southeast, a park policeman, was assaulted by a crowd of African-Americans in an alley near Seventh and K streets southeast, shortly afternoon.
-Connors was making an arrest when he was mobbed by the large crowd.
+On November 1, 1919, Albert Valentine Connors, 1014 Pennsylvania Avenue southeast, a park policeman, was assaulted by a crowd of African-Americans in an alley near Seventh and K streets southeast, shortly after noon.
+Connors was making an arrest when he was mobbed by a large crowd.
 After being stabbed and beaten he was able to call for more police and the crowd dispersed.

-Potential Causes
+Causes

 At the time of the Washington Race Riot, Walter White was the assistant executive secretary of the National Association for the Advancement of Colored People (NAACP).
 While in this leadership position, he outlined eight specific causes that were of great significance in regard to the Chicago Race Riot.
 This event occurred just about a week after the tragedy in Washington, on July 27, 1919.
 White’s understandings can be applied to the former event due to their extreme similarities in time and events.
 These causes include: “race prejudice, economic competition, political corruption and exploitation of negro voters, police inefficiency, newspaper lies about negro crime, unpunished crimes against negroes, housing, and the reaction of whites and negroes from war”.
 He lists them in this order according to their importance in regard to the event.